 Micah: 6:8: And what does the Lord require of you?
 To act justly and to love mercy and to walk humbly with your God.

 The Christian identity of Tara is also seen in direct ways.
-Every student attends a weekly Chapel service which is led by our Chaplain, Rev. Nicholas Russell and our Chaplaincy team.
+Every student attends a weekly Chapel service which is led by our Chaplain and our Chaplaincy team.
 Chapel reflects the structure of traditional Christian worship while at the same time being interactive, creative and directed to the needs and challenges of the students of Tara.
-In 2017 we open our beautiful new Chapel building.
+In 2017 we opened our beautiful new Chapel building.
 The Chapel provides a space fitting to the worship of God and at the same time extremely useful for a variety of faith-based activities.
 The Chapel is located at the entrance to the school, showing the prominence of Christian Faith in our identity.
 It is also located in between our Junior and Senior sites, showing that our Christian identity links and unites us across age and location.

 Students study the Bible in depth through Christian Studies classes.
 Many voluntary groups also exist and this includes our weekly 'Crusaders' groups, and several Bible Study groups.
 These groups offer deeper relationships between students in a faith context and the opportunity to explore questions of meaning and purpose.
 Our boarders have a weekly interactive chapel and two voluntary discussion groups.

 As a Christian learning community, we want to encourage and empower young women.
 Our service learning program encourages our girls to recognise the contribution they can make to the lives of others through the use of their strengths, gifts, resources and knowledge in the service of those around them.
 The program is motivated by our understanding of God’s grace towards us and students develop empathy, compassion and purpose within the Tara school community, our local community, or global community.
 This program includes fundraising for nominated charities and by providing different experiences for the students.